 You will also find that a lot of people in Bartlett - Ericson work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.

-A relatively large number of people in Bartlett - Ericson telecommute to their jobs.
-Overall, about 11.11% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.11% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Bartlett - Ericson in 2022 was $39,076, which is upper middle income relative to Nebraska and the nation.
 This equates to an annual income of $156,304 for a family of four.
 However, Bartlett - Ericson contains both very wealthy and poor people as well.